BitcoinDesign/Guide/guide/case-studies/savings-account.md

 {% include image-gallery.html pages = page.images_onboarding %}

 Note that this experience could be designed in a progressive way.
 Users would start with a simple single-key wallet and upgrade to a multi-key configuration as needed.
-This design is explored in the [upgradeable wallet]({{ '/guide/case-studies/upgradeable-wallet/' | relative_url }}) case study.
+This design is explored in the [upgradeable wallet]({{ '/guide/reference-design/upgradeable-wallet/' | relative_url }}) reference design.

 ### Making small payments